 1. Early Stage

-At this stage, their scales may appear discolored or have a yellowish hue.
-Their skin may be slightly swollen and tender to the touch.
+At this stage, their scales can appear discolored or have a yellowish hue.
+Their skin might be slightly swollen and tender to the touch.

 2. Middle Stage

-During this stage, their scales will begin to shed and the skin may become red and inflamed.
+During this stage, their scales will begin to shed and the skin can become red and inflamed.

 3. Late Stage

-At this stage, their scales will have completely fallen off and their skin may be severely swollen and discolored.
-In some cases, there may also be a foul odor or discharge from the affected area.
+At this stage, their scales will have completely fallen off and their skin will be severely swollen and discolored.
+In some cases, there could also be a foul odor or discharge from the affected area.

 Once the infection has been treated, it’s important to monitor your snake’s health closely and give them proper nutrition and care.
 The extra care will help ensure that their scales regrow properly and that your snake remains healthy.

-Additionally, regular vet visits should be scheduled in order to check for any signs of recurrence or other health issues.
+Regular vet visits should be scheduled in order to check for signs of recurrence or other health issues.

 Preventing scale rot is key to keeping your pet healthy and happy.
 The best way to prevent the infection is to ensure that your snake’s living environment is clean and well-maintained.
 This means regularly cleaning their enclosure, making sure they have enough fresh water.
-It also means ensuring that the temperature and humidity levels are appropriate for your species of snake.
+It also means ensuring that the temperature and humidity levels are appropriate for your snake’s species.